GambitBSM/GambitBSM.github.io/content/en/documentation/code/Classes/classGambit_1_1ColliderBit_1_1ALEPHSelectronLimitAt208GeV.md

 ---
-title: 'class Gambit::ColliderBit::ALEPHSelectronLimitAt208GeV'
+title: "class Gambit::ColliderBit::ALEPHSelectronLimitAt208GeV"
-description: 'A class to contain the limit data from ALEPH_PLB526_2002_206, figure 3a. '
+description: "A class to contain the limit data from ALEPH_PLB526_2002_206, figure 3a. "

 ---

-# Gambit::ColliderBit::ALEPHSelectronLimitAt208GeV
+# class Gambit::ColliderBit::ALEPHSelectronLimitAt208GeV